Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

 Overview

-Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen in the new series of Bergerac.
+Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

-So, you’ve binged the new Bergerac series and now you’re itching to visit all the spots in the show.
-From golden sandy beaches to the hustle and bustle of the St. Helier Central Market to the dramatic cliffs of Bouley Bay, we’ve crafted the ‘Ultimate Bergerac Trail’ so that you can discover for yourself the very places that helped to give Jersey that main character energy in the gripping new U&Original crime detective series.
+So you’ve binged both series and now you’re itching to visit the spots from the show.
+From golden sandy beaches to the hustle and bustle of the St. Helier Central Market, the dramatic cliffs of Bouley Bay and the windswept ruins at Grosnez, we’ve crafted the ultimate Bergerac trail so you can discover for yourself the very places that helped to give Jersey that main character energy in the gripping U&Original crime detective series.

 Highlights